jrekier/minimal-mistakes/_pages/about.md

 # This website

 This is a personal page where I share thoughts and ideas on topics that interest me.
-I am a physicist by training which explains why most of my posts deal with science and mathematics.
 I also share personal reviews of some of the books that I have read.
-Mostly essays on politics, economics and society.
+I am a physicist by training which explains why many of my posts have to do with science and mathematics.

 # The author

 ![earth]({{ site.url }}{{ site.baseurl }}/images/earth-interior.jpg){: .align-right width="400"}
-I am currently a postdoc at the Royal Observatory of Belgium where I do research on the dynamics of the deep interior of the Earth and other planets or moons.
-I specialise in mathematical modelling based on the resolution of dynamical systems of partial differential equations, using analytical and numerical methods.
-My main focus is to study of the fluid dynamics of the liquid layers of planets (core and ocean) and their interactionwith tides, rotation and magnetic fields.
+I am currently a postdoc at the Royal Observatory of Belgium where I do research on the dynamics of the deep interior of the Earth, other planets and moons.
+I specialize in mathematical modeling based on the resolution of partial differential equations, using analytical and numerical methods.
+My main focus is to study of the fluid dynamics of the liquid layers of planets (core and ocean) and their interaction with tides, rotation and magnetic fields.

-Before I occupied my current position, I obtained my PhD from the University of Namur working on the applications of techniques from numerical relativity to problems of cosmology.
-More specifically, I built numerical model to study how large objects like galaxies or cluster of galaxies can form inside a Universe in expansion.
+I did my PhD on the applications of numerical relativity to problems of cosmology.
+More specifically, I built numerical model to study how large objects like galaxies or cluster of galaxies can form in an expanding Universe.

 ## List of publications